hpcc-systems/DataPatterns/README.md

 <a name="installation"></a>
 ### Installation

+**Note:**  `DataPatterns.Profile()` is now included in HPCC version 7.4.0!
+It has been added to the ECL Standard Library (`Std.DataPatterns`), and also integrated with ECL Watch so you can create a profile of a saved logical file using only a web browser.

 This code is installed as an ECL Bundle.
 Complete instructions for managing ECL Bundles can be found in [The ECL IDE and HPCC Client Tools](http://cdn.hpccsystems.com/releases/CE-Candidate-6.2.0/docs/TheECLIDEandHPCCClientTools-6.2.0-1.pdf) documentation.